 4. Red Meat

 There are plenty of research and studies which prove that eating red meat on a regular basis has drastic effects on blood pressure.
-And, it isn’t only red meat, in fact any kind of meat for that matter can be responsible for increased blood pressure.
+And, it isn’t only red meats, in fact any kind of meat for that matter can be responsible for increased blood pressure.
 However, this does not mean you should stop eating meat entirely.
 You can still enjoy a steak, but only in a moderated manner.
 And remember, “The juicy steak could put your life at stake”.